Zenith Law: Engineering and Governance Profile

 Published 12 April 2026 by Zenith Law

-This article synthesizes insights from nine educational videos and nine scholarly works on large language models.
-It traces the evolution from the 2017 Transformer paper through GPT-3, alignment research, knowledge distillation, federated learning...
+This article synthesizes insights from educational videos and scholarly works on large language models.
+It traces the evolution from the 2017 Transformer paper through GPT-3, alignment research, knowledge distillation, federated learning, and what...

 Published 10 April 2026 by Zenith Law